thma/WhyHaskellMatters/README.md

 Then Simon Peyton Jones points out another interesting characteristic of the reception of Haskell in recent years.
 In statics that rank programming languages by actual usage Haskell is typically not under the 30 most active languages.
-But in statistics that rather rank programming languages by the volume of discussions on the internet Haskell typically scores much better (often in the top ten).
+But in statistics that instead rank programming languages by the volume of discussions on the internet Haskell typically scores much better (often in the top ten).

 ## So why does Haskell keep to be such a hot topic in the software development community?